 Image courtesy of GoodWeave USA

 Just as a strong house needs strong foundations and careful construction, a durable rug needs the best quality wool as well as care and attention going into the material.
 Thanks to this, our Bazaar Velvet wool rugs will last you a lifetime.

-Find out more about how wool compares to other rug materials in our Definitive Guide to Rug Quality
+Find out more about other rug materials and constructions in our Definitive Guide to Rug Quality

-For more information please do not hesitate to contact us
+For more information about the luxury rugs for sale at Bazaar Velvet please do not hesitate to contact us